-One of the most common resolutions ever is to eat a healthier diet, but could we make this lifestyle more approachable and help people build more lasting habits of healthy eating?
+One of the most common resolutions is to eat healthily, but could we make this lifestyle more approachable and help people build lasting habits?

 GoodCook is a program that promotes healthy eating through social interaction and peer accountability.
-The system is comprised of a spatial, print and digital piece.
+We designed a system with spatial, print and digital components.

 Role & Contributions